Debriding your electric bike: what you need to know beforehand and how to go about it

 The appeal of unbridling often stems from the desire to increase speed in order to reduce journey times, or to get more thrills out of driving.
 However, it's crucial to understand that this modification brings its own set of complications and dangers.
 By exceeding the limits imposed by the manufacturer, several risks are incurred:

-• the service life of the electric motor and other electronic components may be reduced
+• The service life of the electric motor and other electronic components is reduced,

 How do I unhook an electric-assist bike?